- Location: Raleigh, NC

-Work requires a Master's degree in Audiology.
+Work requires a minimum of a Master's degree in Audiology, although a doctoral-level degree in Audiology is preferred (e.g., AuD or PhD).
 Requires an NC licensure as an Audiologist and a Certificate of Clinical Competence (CCC) in Audiology from the American Speech-Language-Hearing Association (ASHA) or Board Certified in Audiology (ABOA) or New Graduate Privilege License (Temporary License) in Audiology issued by the North Carolina Board of Examiners for Speech and Language Pathologists and Audiologists.
 For Privilege License, full license is expected within one month after completing supervised year of training.

 None required beyond Education/Training requirement.

 OR AN EQUIVALENT COMBINATION OF RELEVANT EDUCATION AND/OR EXPERIENCE

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.